The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Sample and measurements

-As we will be measuring correlation functions, we further restrict the sample to the contiguous sky area delineated by $130^{\circ} < \alpha_{\rm J2000} < 240^{\circ}$ and $0^{\circ} < \delta_{\rm J2000} < 60^{\circ}$.
-Finally, we require galaxies to have an \ha\ line flux measured with S$/$N$>15$.
+Finally, as we wish to study gas-phase metallicity, we remove quiescent galaxies from the sample by rejecting galaxies located more than 0.5~dex below the main-sequence, using the definition of \citet{saintonge22}.
+In order to measure robust metallicities, we require galaxies to have an \ha\ line flux measured with S$/$N$>15$.
 Such a high threshold ensures the reliable detection of the four strong lines required to calculate robust metallicities (see Sec. \ref{sec:metallicities}), without introducing metallicity-dependent biases, as would be the case if instead we used the approach of requiring a specific S/N level in each of the four strong lines \citep{cidfernandes10,juneau14}.
-After applying these cuts, the sample consists of 47951 galaxies.
+Given our selection based on distance from the main sequence, the requirement of having S$/$N$>15$ in the \ha\ line only rejects 3\% of the galaxies, and therefore does not bias the sample.